insapathogenomics/ReporTree/README.md

                         [OPTIONAL] Partitions file (tsv format) - 'partition' represents the threshold at which clustering
                         information was obtained
+  -m METADATA, --metadata METADATA
+                        [MANDATORY] Metadata file (tsv format).
+To take the most profit of ReporTree functionalities, you must provide this file.
   -out OUTPUT, --output OUTPUT
                         [OPTIONAL] Tag for output file name (default = ReporTree)